dennischancs/svbony-ai-assistant/README.md

 # Display the current configuration
 ./target/release/svbony-ai-assistant --show-config

+# Regenerate default configuration files
+./target/release/svbony-ai-assistant --regenerate-config
 ```

+## Action Types
+- `OpenUrl`: Open a URL in the default browser.
+- `RunCommand`: Run a system command with optional arguments.
+- `SendKeys`: (Placeholder) Simulate key presses (not yet implemented).
+- `ShowNotification`: Show a system notification with title and message.

 ## Configuration File
 The configuration file is used to define the behavior and actions of the application.
 The configuration file can be located in the following locations: